syncfusion-content/maui-docs/MAUI/TreeMap/legend.md

 {% endhighlight %}
 {% endtabs %}

-N> This property will be applicable to only when the `ShowLegend` is enabled.
+N> This property will only be applicable when the `ShowLegend` is enabled.

 ## Icon type